hamlet-conf/nbi-school-25/README.md

    - Enter your user ID on the login page to start the session.

 2. **Navigate to Home Page:**
-   - Once logged in, use the input field to enter a partner’s ID to fetch their profile.
+   - Once logged in, use the input field to enter a partner's ID to fetch their profile.
-   - View the summary of their research focus and key stats.
+   - View the summary of their research background, ML experience, and motivation.
    - Click on research icons for more detailed information in modals.

 3. **Logout:**